 - What Does it Mean to be Kind?

 - Stand in My Shoes: Kids Learning About Empathy

 - The Invisible Boy

 In addition to reading books, we practice kindness a lot!
 I have some puppets that I like to use in my class for this.
-I let me students come up and model with the puppets a way to be kind.
-Many times I will give them a scenario and let them turn problem solve a way to show kindness.
+I let my students come up and model with the puppets a way to be kind.
+Many times I will give them a scenario and let them problem-solve a way to show kindness.
 They often come up with some great ideas.

 When I catch a student being kind, I give them a “caught being kind” bracelet.
 They love these!
 I have copied them onto various colored paper, to make it even more fun.
 Sometimes, I will write on the back what I caught them doing.
 This way when their parents ask them about it, they can remember.
 The kindness bracelets are a freebie in my TPT Store.

 After we have practiced and brainstormed ways to be kind, we are pretty much experts!
 So I issue a 30-day kindness challenge to my students.